 How Evidence-Based Counseling Theories Helped Me:

-I feel that imposing behavioral change that isn’t wanted or isn’t possible for the subject results in subjugation and resentment.
+I feel that imposing a behavioural change that isn’t wanted or isn’t possible for the subject results in subjugation and resentment.

 Of course, there are many therapeutic traditions that function contrary to the view I assert above.
 In Uncommon Therapy, when Jay Healy explores the work of Milt Erickson, an alternate view is clearly explored.
-In such a model an exceedingly powerful therapist has figured everything out and knows how to trick the participant into behavioral change.
-Several theories work to impose behavioral change in like manners.
+In such a model an exceedingly powerful therapist has figured everything out and knows how to trick the participant into behavioural change.
+Several theories work to impose a behavioural change in like manners.

 The Development of Problem-Focused Treatments:

 Since therapists have a shared history of studying western therapy movements, I think that therapy movements (or theories) are also important to explore culturally.
 In fact, as I have practised crossing cultural divides among marginalized individuals, I have often found that I must reflect on social circumstances about what made the therapeutic movements work to make what I know useful!